Plaetorius/override/level04/walkthrough.md

 First, we want to make the program segfault.
 More precisely, it's the child that's going to segfault, not the entire program, since its the one making the `gets()` call.
 To do that, we are going to make use of GDB, and tell it to track the child and not the parent process.

+To trace the child process: `set follow-fork-mode child`
 ```
 level04@OverRide:~$ gdb level04
 GNU gdb (Ubuntu/Linaro 7.4-2012.04-0ubuntu2.1) 7.4-2012.04